ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 2 Prep.md

 - Monolithic kernel
 	- lower overhead compared to microkernel
 	- but hard to scale unless organized in a modular structure.
+- IPC, a function of a microkernel, is done in kernel mode.
 - A **microkernel** can run an OS service in `user mode` while also protecting the rest of the system if each service runs in its own address space and cannot affect the rest of the system
 - `__interrupt(4)` as a suffix of an ISR declaration associates the ISR with the *interrupt vector* for UART and uses RETI for return
 - The `lcall` instruction calls a subroutine located at the specified address.